jimmy-zx/kvmdemo/README.md

 **interpreted** so that the hypervisor does the request for the guest and pass back the control to the guest.

-Ideally the guest should not be aware of this process, transparency.
+Ideally the guest should not be aware of this process for transparency.

-## Using traps
+## Interception - Using traps

 When a priviledged instruction is executed in user mode, the CPU will generate an interrupt (usually Generally Protection) and traps to the kernel.